Keith Tippett: Music career

 In 1967, Tippett moved to London to pursue a career in music, taking menial jobs while performing in jazz clubs.
 With a scholarship he attended the Barry Summer School Jazz Course in Wales, where he met Elton Dean, Nick Evans, and Marc Charig and with them started a band.
-The Keith Tippett Sextet was hired for a residency at the 100 Club in Oxford, leading to a contract with Vertigo Records, which released their first two albums, You Are There...
+The Keith Tippett Sextet was hired for a residency at the 100 Club in Oxford Street, leading to a contract with Polydor, which released their first two albums, You Are There...
 I Am Here (1970) and Dedicated to You, but You Weren't Listening (1971).

 After leaving Vertigo, Tippett formed Centipede, a 50-piece band that included his wife Julie Driscoll, and brought together much of a generation of young British jazz and rock musicians.
 As well as performing some concerts (limited economically by the size of the band), they recorded one double-album, Septober Energy, a Tippett composition, which was released on the RCA label in 1971.
 Despite substantial publicity, the album failed to sell in sufficient numbers to justify the expense of maintaining the project.

-In 1970 and 1971, he contributed as a session musician to three King Crimson records, In the Wake of Poseidon, Lizard, and Islands.
+In early 1970, Tippett was part of a temporary King Crimson line-up for the recording of their second album In the Wake of Poseidon.
+He also contributed as a session musician to the band's subsequent two albums Lizard later in 1970 and Islands in 1971.